All Episodes

 Not any.

-You know, there was no child going, oh, what's wrong?
+There was no child going, oh, what's wrong?

 Nothing.

-And once you get a big dose of nobody cares, oh my god, the freedom.
+And once you get a big dose of nobody cares, oh my God, the freedom.

 The freedom that that gave me.